What should I eat?

 This is the most controversial question ever asked!

-Traditional cultures use to know what to eat and we used to know what to eat – we would eat what our parents ate, what their parents ate…..so on and on.
+Traditional cultures knew what to eat and we used to know what to eat – we would eat what our parents ate, what their parents ate…..so on and on.

 This way of eating was based on years of traditional eating, passed down through trial and error of what allowed the longest most robust lives for our ancestors.

-It was seasonal and regional – what we could grow in their own backyard, what they had access to, directed by the climate and various conditions, with no waste.
+It was seasonal and regional – what we could grow in our own backyard, what was easily accessible, directed by the climate and various conditions, with no waste.

-Let’s fast forward to 2019 – we now transport our foods around the world in under 24 hours far from their places of origin and we have less understanding of what our grandparents or great-grand parents where eating.
+Let’s fast forward to the 20th century – we now transport our foods around the world in under 24 hours far from their places of origin and we have less understanding of what our grandparents or great-grandparents were eating.

 We have lost a lot of the knowledge and understanding of what our traditional foods were.
 Modern food processing has also changed the foods we put in our mouths so often it doesn’t even look much like what it started off as and is certainly of questionable nutrient quality.

-Food absolutely effects health and these sort of changes happened before our understanding of these critical effects were known.
+Food absolutely affects health and these sorts of changes happened before our understanding of these any negative effects were known.

 Which Diet Then?

-Just the other night we were watching the TV and the local media ran a story saying that “It’s ok to eat salt every day” and my husband looked at me laughing out loud and said “that’s good hon, we don’t need to hide the salt anymore!”
+Just the other night we were watching the TV and the local media ran a story saying that “It’s ok to eat salt every day” and my husband looked at me laughing out loud and said, “that’s good, we don’t need to hide the salt anymore!”

 So it’s crazy trying to work out what we should be eating in the face of so much controversy around what is “healthy”.

-Should it be a free for all and you eat whatever you like?
+Should it be free for all and you eat whatever you like?